kanglicheng/learn-python-2020/README.md

 Exercise: Write a function that accepts a list of integers and returns the product i.e multiply_all([2, 3, 3]) -> 18

+Homework: Write a function average() that prompts for integer inputs and returns their average.
+If "K" or "k" is entered, the function exits and returns average of all numbers entered.

+average()
+please enter a number:
+5
+5
+10
+10
+K
+"average is 7.5"